• Skip to primary navigation

 • Garlic: mince or use a zester to get the most from your cloves of garlic.
 If you don’t have any fresh garlic, use 1 teaspoon garlic POWDER (not garlic salt).

-• White wine: For a non-alcohol version, skip the wine and add 1/2 cup to the quantity of veggie stock.
+• White wine: I used chardonnay.
+Any dry white wine will add a tasty dimension.
+For a non-alcohol version, skip the wine and add ½ cup to the quantity of veggie stock.
 For more of a marsala taste, use marsala wine.
-Otherwise, use chardonnay or another dry white wine.

-• Veggie Broth: Homemade veggie stock is easy to make and will stay good in the freezer for up to 6 months!!
-However, if you prefer to save time and buy already made broth, read the labels carefully, especially the ingredient list.
+• Veggie Broth: Homemade veggie stock is easy to make and will stay good in the freezer for up to 6 months!
+If you prefer to save time and buy already made broth, read the labels carefully, especially the ingredient list.
 Look for a brand with minimal processed ingredients and added sodium.

-• Balsamic Vinegar: AWESOME, non-alcoholic way to deglaze the pan and add a rich, caramelized color and flavor to the mushrooms.
+• Balsamic Vinegar: This is an awesome, non-alcoholic way to deglaze the pan and add a rich, caramelized color and flavor to the mushrooms.

 STOP if you’re meal prepping ahead.
 Store in the fridge (3-5 days maximum) or freezer (3 months maximum)before continuing.